Austin Peay Governors football

 The Austin Peay Governors football program is the intercollegiate American football team for Austin Peay State University (Peay or APSU), located in the U.S. state of Tennessee.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and played the most recent 2022 season as members of the ASUN Conference.
-For the 2023 season and beyond, Peay will play in the ASUN–WAC Football Conference, created shortly after the 2022 season by the merger of the football leagues of the ASUN and Western Athletic Conference.
+For the 2023 season and beyond, Peay will play in the United Athletic Conference, created shortly after the 2022 season by the merger of the football leagues of the ASUN and Western Athletic Conference.
 The school's first football team was fielded in 1930.
-They were previously a member of the Ohio Valley Conference (1963-1996, 2007-2021) and the Pioneer Football League (2001-2005).
+They were previously a member of the Ohio Valley Conference (1963–1996, 2007–2021) and the Pioneer Football League (2001–2005).
 Austin Peay Governors football plays its home games at the 10,000 seat Fortera Stadium.